Uniclass 2015 and NBS services

 NBS Plus is a library of manufacturers' product information, linked to specific clauses within the NBS specification software products - NBS Create, NBS Building, NBS Landscape and NBS Scheduler.
-This information will be mapped to Uniclass 2015 in syncronisation with the NBS Create activity noted below.
+For manufacturers appearing in NBS Create, their product information will be featured with the relevant Uniclass 2015 codes in the NBS Create specification output as part of the NBS Create development noted below.

 NBS Building, NBS Scheduler and NBS Domestic Specification